Lundalogik/lime-elements/etc/lime-elements.api.md

 // @public
 export type Layout = 'default' | 'stretchLastColumn' | 'stretchColumns' | 'lowDensity';

+// Warning: (ae-missing-release-tag) "LimelActionBarCustomEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface LimelActionBarCustomEvent<T> extends CustomEvent<T> {
     // (undocumented)